|

 neutrons

-and glued together by a strong attraction
+and glued together by a strong nuclear attractive

-BUT only certain combinations of n/p seem to be stable (see stability curve graph
+in the nucleus seem to be more stable than others (see stability curve graph

-on right).
-Any isotope of any element that does not lie in the
+- Any isotope of any element that does not lie in the

 - Radioactivity